MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v2.md

 **`failTaskOnFailureToPublishResults`** - **Fail if there is failure in publishing test results**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-When `true`, fails the test run if there is failure in publishing test results.
+When `true`, fails the task if there is failure in publishing test results.
 <!-- :::editable-content-end::: -->
 <br>